Carrum Downs: Shri Shiva Vishnu Temple

 The Shri Shiva Vishnu Hindu Temple is located in this suburb.
 This temple is the largest Hindu temple in Victoria.
 Worship at the temple is centred around Lord Shiva and Lord Vishnu, the presiding deities of two dominant streams in the Hindu ritualistic tradition.
 The temple attempts to bring the two streams together and provide a synthesis.
 Many Hindus residing in Melbourne worship there and is most popularly known for holding the annual Hindu festivals of Holi and Diwali.

 In popular culture

-In 2013, Carrum Downs became world-famous for the location of the viral video "I'm Just Waiting for My Mate".
+In 2013, Carrum Downs made headlines as the location of the viral video "Just waiting for a mate".
 The video was filmed in the carpark of the local Coles Supermarket, and was first shown in 2008 on the Australian reality TV show Highway Patrol.

-State Politics
+State politics

 Since the state election on 29 November 2014, the suburb of Carrum Downs has been represented by Labor MP Sonya Kilkenny in Victoria's Legislative Assembly.
 Carrum Downs falls within the Electoral district of Carrum.